 4. Prevents Repairs

 There’s the possibility of preventing repairs if the engine is calibrated properly.
-When the engine is running at optimal levels, there will be less to go wrong.
+When the engine is running at optimal levels, there will be less that will go wrong.

 Without needing extra effort to accomplish the same level of performance, the engine shouldn’t need as many repairs.
 Of course, maintenance is still important, so you don’t want to skip any of your regularly scheduled tasks.